-The LDB, through its network of retail stores, is committed to expanding the profile and sale of British Columbia wines.
-The LDB will continue to partner with the provincial wine industry in the development of programs that showcase British Columbia wines.
+The LDB, through its network of retail stores, is committed to expanding the profile and sale of BC wines.
+The LDB maintains ongoing partnerships with provincial wine industry organizations and stakeholders in the development of programs that showcase the province's exceptional wines.